ruucci/learning-angular/README.md

 kuduscript -y --node
 ```

-### 3. Edit the ::Deployment section of the deploy.cmd file and replace with :
+### 3. Edit the 'Deployment' section of the deploy.cmd file and replace with :

 ```
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::